monbanquet/Sylph/README.md

 ### Response processor

-Sylph add also a response process for doing actions on response.
+Sylph add also a response processor for doing actions on response.
 By default Sylph check if response status code is equal or greater than 300 and throw an exception.
 You can also override this behavior.